-Fine example of this early map of Tennessee from Mitchell's Universal Atlas.
+A fine example of this early map of Tennessee from Mitchell's Universal Atlas.

-Large insets of Nashville and Knoxville.
+Large insets of the environs of Nashville and Knoxville.

-SA Mitchell's pre-1850 maps have become very scarce.
+Samuel Augustus Mitchell's pre-1850 maps have become very scarce.

 For over fifty years, Samuel Augustus Mitchell, his son, and his successors some of the most prominent publishers of maps and atlases in the United States.
 Samuel Augustus Mitchell Sr. was born in Bristol, Connecticut on March 20, 1792.
 His father had emigrated from Scotland in 1773.
 While little is known about his early schooling, it is known that Mitchell found the quality of early geography text books to be lacking, and determined that he would write and publish better works.
 This decision led him to relocate to Philadelphia in 1829 or 1830, which was then the center of commercial publishing in America.